Why did CNIL sanction Google and Amazon ?

 From a broader perspective, this episode makes clear the urgence of reform of the privacy

-.
+and electronic communications directive.
 The ban on cookie walls is not explicit in the

 European Union law (the directive on privacy and electronic communications seems to tolerate them, in conflict with the notion of consent in the RGPD) as interpreted by the European Data